 |100% on Disk + In-Memory Cache||

-100% of data is stored in Ignite native persistence and smaller subset of data is cached in memory.
-The more data is cached in memory, the faster is the performance.
+100% of data is stored in Ignite native persistence and the same or smaller amount is cached in memory.
+The more data is in memory, the faster is the performance.
 The disk serves as the primary storage that survives any type of cluster failures and restarts.

 Use cases: Ignite as a Memory-Centric Distributed Database - provides distributed database with SQL, key-value and collocated processing APIs.